 • If you sell or intend to sell your products or services outside the US, register your trademark internationally.

 • Register your trademark with Customs and Border Patrol (CBP).
 If you sell goods, this is important because the CBP examines cargo entering the country and can prevent the importation of goods that infringe registered trademarks.

-2. Maintain your trademark
+2. Maintain Your Trademark

 • Give notice – Once registered, use the trademark registration symbol ® to give proper notice to others of the fact that your trademark has acquired federal trademark registration.
 Please be aware that it is a violation of federal law to use the ® symbol prior to registration at the federal level.
-However, you can use the ™ symbol before you file the federal trademark application and during the application process to inform potential infringers that you are using the term or design (logo) as a trademark.
+However, you can use the ™ symbol before you file the federal trademark application and during the application process.
+This serves to inform potential infringers that you are using the term or design (logo) as a trademark.

 • Continue using the trademark – If you don’t continuously use your trademark, bear in mind that it can be deemed abandoned because trademark rights are based on usage.

 • Use it properly – Develop trademark use guidelines and provide training for your employees.
 Marketing materials should be consistent and distinguish the trademark from the surrounding text.

 • Avoid Genericide – Use your trademark as a proper adjective and include the generic term of the product or service to avoid losing your trademark rights.
 For example, when you look at a box of KLEENEX, you will see “tissues” next to the brand name.
 Sure, you might think that this is redundant because who doesn’t know that KLEENEX are tissue papers?
 But this is actually a prime example of protection against genericide.